marmelab/liMonade/Readme.md

 const fn = v => Maybe.of(v * 2);
 ```

-- maybe.map: Take a function and apply it to the value if there is one
+- maybe.map: Takes a function and applies it to the value if there is one
 ```ts
 // Maybe<A>.map<fn: A => B>: Maybe<B>;
 Maybe.of(5).map(v => v * 2);